Izzette/Rebound-Shooter-Resurgence/README.txt

            -- liscense.txt
    -- Files (First-Party):
        -- main.lua
-          Operates all other files, exculding playerdata.lua and computerdata.lua.
+          Operates all other files, excluding playerdata.lua and computerdata.lua.
-          Run by LÖVE
+          Run by LÃ–VE
        -- player.lua
           Operates all player objects
           Accesses playerdata.lua to spawn these objects.
        -- playerdata.lua
           Contains all information about spawn state of player objects, as well as some of the changes these objects make to themselves.
        -- computer.lua
-          Operates all computer objects, enemies, bullets, ect.
+          Operates all computer objects, enemies, bullets, etc.
           Accesses computerdata.lua to spawn these objects.
        -- computerdata.lua
           Contains all information about spawn state of computer objects, as well as some changes these objects make to themselves.